Skip to content

 In general, limiting access to specific CIDR blocks or IPs is best.

-For example, you could specify 129.114.36.0/22 to limit connections to only Jetstream2 VMs at the TACC regional location.
+You could specify 129.114.36.0/22 to limit connections to only Jetstream2 VMs at the TACC regional location.

 1. When the creation is successful, it will bring you back to the security group page and note the success in the corner with a green status message.
 You’ll see your new rule now on the page.